wenmnal/wenmnal.github.io/docs/Physics/More_is_Different.md

-The effectiveness of this message may be indicated by the fact that I heard it quoted recently by a leader in the field of materials science, who urged the participants at a meeting dedicated to "fundamental problems in condensed matter physics\" to accept that there were few or no such problems and that nothing was left but extensive science, which he seemed to equate with device engineering.
+The effectiveness of this message may be indicated by the fact that I heard it quoted recently by a leader in the field of materials science, who urged the participants at a meeting dedicated to "fundamental problems in condensed matter physics"to accept that there were few or no such problems and that nothing was left but extensive science, which he seemed to equate with device engineering.

-The main fallacy in this kind of thinking is that the reductionist hypothesis does not by any means imply a "constructionist\" one: The ability to reduce everything to simple fundamental laws does not imply the ability to start from those laws and reconstruct the universe.
+The main fallacy in this kind of thinking is that the reductionist hypothesis does not by any means imply a "constructionist"one: The ability to reduce everything to simple fundamental laws does not imply the ability to start from those laws and reconstruct the universe.
 In fact, the more the elementary particle physicists tell us about the